Machine Learning for Synthetic Data Generation: A Review: Privacy Risks and Prevention

 These privacy-preserving data synthesis methods mainly aim at structured data like tables, which cannot be applied to high dimensionality and complexity.
-To solve this problem, PriView~\cite{qardaji2014priview} constructs the private k-way marginal tables for $k \geq 3$ by first extracting low-dimensional marginal views from the flat data and adding noise to the views and then applying a reprocessing technique to ensure the consistency of the noisy views.
+To solve this problem, PriView~\cite{qardaji2014priview} constructs the private k-way marginal tables for $k \geq 3$ by first extracting low-dimensional marginal views from the flat data and adding noise to the views and then applying a reprocessing technique to ensure the consistency of the noisy views. \cite{li2014differentially,patki2016synthetic,gambs2021growing,asghar2019differentially} leverage copula functions for multi-dimensional differentially private synthesization.
 Zhang et al.~\cite{zhang2017privbayes} consider repetitive perturbation of the original data as a substitute to the original data with a synthetic data generation technique called PrivBayes.
 PrivBayes decomposes high dimensional data into low dimensional marginals by constructing a Bayesian network and injects noise into these learned low dimensional marginals to ensure differential privacy and the synthetic data is inferred from these noised marginals.
 Instead of the Bayesian network, differentially private auto-encoder~\cite{abay2019privacy} significantly improves the effectiveness of differentially private synthetic data release. \cite{ge2020kamino} applies data cleaning method~\cite{rekatsinas2017holoclean} to fix the violations on the structure of the data in the synthetic data.
 Instead of using graphical models as the summarization/representation of a dataset~\cite{abay2019privacy,bindschaedler2017plausible,gaboardi2014dual,hardt2012simple,zhang2018differentially},~\cite{zhang2021privsyn} proposes to use a set of large number of low-degree marginals to represent a dataset.
 The advantage of this approach is that it makes weak assumptions about the conditional independence among attributes, and simply tries to capture correlation relationships that are in the dataset.
-Meanwhile, the method is especially attractive under differential privacy for its straightforward sensitivity measurement, reduced noise variance, and efficient privacy cost.
+Meanwhile, the method is especially attractive under differential privacy for its straightforward sensitivity measurement, reduced noise variance, and efficient privacy cost. \cite{vinaroz2022hermite} leverages the Hermite polynomial features to encapsulate a higher degree of information within a smaller order of feature. \cite{chen2015differentially} constructs a graph that explore pairwise dependence between attributes and applies the junction tree algorithm to obtain the Markov random field (MRF), from which the noisy marginals are generated and the synthetic data are sampled.